 Allotting a specific day and time to post online content will keep your social media initiatives from becoming erratic and unpredictable.
 A constant social media campaign will ensure that your lead generation results are consistent.

-Now that we’ve walked through some of the mistakes tech marketers can make on social media, let’s dive into the specifics of marketing on particular social media platforms.
+Now that we’ve walked through some of the mistakes tech marketers can make on social media, let’s dive into the specifics of marketing on some of the most popular social media platforms.

 Social Media Platform Tips